Few-shot News Recommendation via Cross-lingual Transfer: The Proposed Few-shot News Recommendation Model

-Although multilingual pretrained models can represent text of different languages in the same embedding space and alleviate the language shift to certain extend, they are mostly pre-trained only with token-level training objectives to align tokens in different languages~\cite{lin-etal-2021-common, 10.5555/3454287.3454921}.
-They thus have limited expressiveness on sentence-level difference between languages.
-We solve the language shift problem by translating news in source domain to the language in target domain.
-Machine translation has been regarded as an effective technique to rewrite input text to a semantic similar translated text whose grammar and syntax are more similar to the target domain.
-Formally, for each news in source domain $d \in D^s$, we translate it into the target language $d^{\prime} = Translate(d)$.
-News $d$ and $d'$ will be the two forms of representation about the same news content in different languages.
+{ To weaken the language shift between two domains, we translate each news in the source domain to the language in target domain.} Machine translation has been regarded as an effective technique to rewrite input text to a semantic similar translated text whose grammar and syntax are more similar to the target domain.
+Formally, for each news in the source domain $d \in D^s$, we use the Google translate\footnote{https://translate.google.com.} to translate it into the target language News $d$ and $d^{\prime\prime}$ will be the two forms of expression about the same news content in different languages.

-Another issue is the content shift between the source domain and the target domain if the news are published in different periods.
-For example, there may exist a news “Rapport: – Putin beordret inngripen for å hjelpe Trump” in the source domain, and a news “The Cost of Trump's Aid Freeze in the Trenches of Ukraine's War” in the target domain.
-Although there are almost no overlapping tokens between the two news, the topics of them are similar.
-They are useful for transferring users' preference.
-The previous translation-based method cannot discover these relevant news for augmentation.
-We thus use a multilingual Pre-trained language model to find the most similar news $d'' \in D^t$ for each $d \in D^s$: $d^{\prime\prime} = FindMostSimilar(d, D^t)$.

-Finally, the augmented news set of $d$ is defined as $A_d = \{d, d', d''\}$.
-This is a topic-related news set, and will be used for training the news encoder to align the source and target domain.
+{The \emph{Cross-domain Extension} is operated before training and can be regarded as a pre-processing method and run offline.} The augmented news set of $d$, denoted as $A_d = \{d, d', d''\}$, will be used in the next \emph{Random Masking} module for simulating the interactions of users with news across different domains.